cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 **6. Builder names, handles, and attribution.**
 Use the full name as shown in the source byline.
 Do not shorten a real name to match a social handle (e.g., handle `mzunain` → do not write "Muhammad Zunain" if the byline is "Muhammad Zulqarnain").
 Do not attribute characteristics to the builder that the source doesn't state (e.g., "the builder has been running this for weeks" when the source post is new).

+**9. Dates, times, day-of-week labels, and schedule inferences.**
+If the source gives a date ("May 12") without explicitly naming the day of the week ("Tuesday"), you do not infer the day label — even if the date-to-day mapping is factually correct.
+If the source gives a time ("2:30 PM") without naming the day it falls on, you do not assign a day.
+If the source gives multiple session times without grouping them under a named day, you do not cluster them into days based on pattern-matching.

+The failure mode: the Writer sees "May 12, 3:00 PM" in one class title and "3:30 PM" in another, and infers both are on the same day — or worse, pattern-matches "conference day one = Monday" and starts labeling everything.
+The source is the only authority for day labels and schedule grouping.

+The test: for every schedule claim in the draft, ask — did the source literally say this day, this time, in this combination?
+If you're reconstructing schedule details from date math or conference-agenda pattern matching, stop and use only what the source states verbatim.

+Also banned as schedule inferences: "opening day," "closing day," "first day of the conference," "day one," "day two," "the final session," unless the source uses those exact framings.
+Use the calendar date the source provides.

+When schedule information is genuinely ambiguous in the source, omit the day label and give only the information the source provides.
+"Amelia Ibarra building an AI VP of Marketing live on stage (May 12, 4:15 PM)" is honest.
+"Amelia Ibarra building an AI VP of Marketing live on stage (Monday 4:15pm)" is fabricated if the source never said Monday.

 ### The verification pass — mandatory output artifact

 Before writing any HTML, scan the `ARTICLE CONTENT` and the Researcher Brief's Section 1 anchors, and emit an HTML comment block at the very top of your response — BEFORE `<!DOCTYPE html` — in this exact shape: